hxwang/Seminar/MRC-2014-Sep/5_Misson-oriented-Resilence-through-Risk-sensitive-Processes-and-Model-based-Execution.md

 - Non-temporal landmark
 - Example Problem: Temporal Landmarks
 	- The goal must hold from some point tg until the end

+### Discovering the Temporal Landmarks
+- Given a set of temporal landmarks, we can derive more temporal landmarks by reasoning over the problem description
+- Trivial PDDL Temporal Landmarks
+	- every action must have a start and an end
+	- every event must have its condition hold when it happens
+- Trivial TCA temporal landmarks

+### Heuristic Based on Temporal Landmarks
+- It is possible to obtain a set of actions which must occur from the landmarks, and
+	- count them or sum their costs(as in ...)

+### Extending Execution Monitoring
+- Propagates temporal constraints to determine execution time
+- monitor causal links to check feasibility of execution

+### Resource Allocation for Vehicle Routing
+- Problem: given a set of customers, and a fleet of vehicles to make deliveries, find a set of routes that services all customers at minimum costs
+	- Planning implicitly allocates resource to achieve goals
+	- Knowing resource limits can be critical to achieving a feasible plan
+	- e.g., it may be impossible to transfer a large video in-time
+	- Negotiating with constraints

+### Question
+- similar to scheduling problem
+- can be applied for insurance?
+- can the goal really be achieved, or only with probability